 Jonah Bokaer x Snarkitecture

-A collaboration with choreographer Jonah Bokaer, Why Patterns is a performance in which the visual design emerges from a single ping-pong ball that is introduced into a frame on stage, initiating a series of choreographed games.
+A collaboration with choreographer Jonah Bokaer, Why Patterns is a performance in which the visual design emerges from a single table tennis ball that is introduced into a frame on stage, initiating a series of choreographed games.
 Unpredictable results trigger events that flood the stage with thousands of balls, which are manipulated by the movements of the dancers as the square frame is collapsed.

 Originally commissioned by Dance Works Rotterdam, Why Patterns had its U.S. premiere at the Jacob's Pillow Dance Festival on August 3, 2011.